What you should know about American sunscreen

 Most sunscreens, regardless of SPF number, lose their protective ability within two to three hours.
 You have to reapply to prevent damage.

-Worried about your skin?
+Worried about your skin, hair or nails?

 Ohio State's dermatology team provides comprehensive care backed by one of the nation's leading academic health centers.